Kōji Kitao

-Kōji Kitao (北尾 光司) was a Japanese professional sumo wrestler and professional wrestler, born in Mie.
+Kōji Kitao (北尾 光司) was a Japanese sumo wrestler (rikishi), professional wrestler, and mixed martial artist.

 As Futahaguro Kōji (双羽黒 光司) he was sumo's 60th yokozuna, and the only one in sumo history not to win a top division tournament championship.
-He was forced to leave sumo at the end of 1987 after a falling-out with his stable master Tatsunami, and became a professional wrestler in 1990.
+He was forced to leave sumo at the end of 1987 after a falling-out with his stable master Tatsunami, and became a professional wrestler in 1990, primarily for New Japan Pro-Wrestling (NJPW) and Super World of Sports (SWS).

 He also had a short film career as an actor, portraying a sumo wrestler in Jean-Claude Van Damme's 1996 martial arts film The Quest.

 Sumo wrestling career

 Early career

 Born in Tsu, Kitao made his professional sumo debut in March 1979 at the age of 15, joining Tatsunami stable, and he reached the top makuuchi division in September 1984 after winning the championship in the jūryō division.
 In his second tournament in the top division he defeated yokozuna Kitanoumi and was awarded the Outstanding Performance prize and promotion to komusubi.
 He made his sekiwake debut in May 1985.
 In July 1985 he was back in the maegashira ranks but defeated two more yokozuna and was tournament runner-up with twelve wins.
 After finishing runner-up once more in November 1985 he was promoted to the second-highest rank of ōzeki.
 Kitao continued his rapid rise with his third runner-up performance in May 1986, followed by a 14–1 score in July, his only loss being to Hoshi.
 He defeated yokozuna Chiyonofuji on the final day to force a playoff with him, which Kitao lost.